 Loans under Edfinacial Servicer

-There are 9 players in the U.S. which serve as student loan servicers, and one of them is Edfinancial student loan services.
-Just like other servicers, it handles Direct Student Loan programs which are the following.
+9 players in the U.S. serve as student loan servicers, and one of them is Edfinancial student loan services.
+Just like other services, it handles Direct Student Loan programs which are the following.

 Direct Unsubsidized Loans

 The unique thing about this servicer is that they handle loans within the Federal Family Education Loan Program.
 They have also engaged their services for private student loans.

 Edfinancial Payment Methods

 Once your application gets approved, the next step is to understand the different payment methods.
 You can make payments for Edfinancial services by the following methods.

 To make the payments for private loans, contact on 1-866-709-0202.
 For Direct loan payments, contact on the number given above for federal loans.

 When you register for your account you can make your one-time online payment at that point.

 You can any day mail your payments by sending a check to the given address below.